russblackburn/Textbook-App/README.md

 ##4.
 Plugin##

-    To use the barcode scanner add the following plugin after you have added your platforms
+    To use the plugins add the following after you have added your platforms

+    Camera

+    $ cordova plugin add org.apache.cordova.camera

     Barcode Scanner
     $ cordova plugin add https://github.com/wildabeast/BarcodeScanner.git